rene78/checkVaccinationAvailability/README.md

 # Check Vaccination Availability
 Time triggered Functions-as-a-Service (FaaS) to check whether any vaccination appointments for COVID-19 have been unlocked.
-Getting the data from https://impfterminradar.de.
+If appointments are available the script will send an email to a predefined address.
+Data comes from https://impfterminradar.de.
 Hosted on MS Azure ("Azure Functions").